Charcoal / sorbitol Side Effects

 25. Justiniani FR, Hippalgaonkar R, Martinez LO "Charcoal-containing empyema complicating treatment for overdose."
 Chest 87 (1985): 404-5

-Not all side effects for charcoal / sorbitol may be reported.
-You should always consult a doctor or healthcare professional for medical advice.
-Side effects can be reported to the FDA here.
+Some side effects of charcoal / sorbitol may not be reported.
+Always consult your doctor or healthcare specialist for medical advice.
+You may also report side effects to the FDA.

 More about charcoal/sorbitol